Luffier/ladderr/README.md

 ## How to use

 - Install [Python 3](https://www.python.org/downloads/) (make sure to check `Add python.exe to PATH` during installation.
 Afterwards, you'll have to restart your session or PC).
-- Install custom protocol handler by double clicking `ladderr.reg` (can be easily removed with `unistall-ladderr.reg`).
+- Install custom protocol handler by double clicking `ladderr.reg` (can be easily removed with `uninstall-ladderr.reg`).
-- Install the userscript from [openuserjs](https://openuserjs.org/scripts/luffier/ladder), [greasyfork](https://greasyfork.org/scripts/479135-ladderr) or directly from this repo.
+- Install the userscript from [openuserjs](https://openuserjs.org/scripts/luffier/Ladderr), [greasyfork](https://greasyfork.org/scripts/479135-ladderr) or directly from this repo.
 - Configure the root path mapping in the script settings menu.

 ## What's next